 The promotion of a book is by no means an easy task either.
-It requires a lot of personal effort on the part of the author.
-But we have good news: thanks to the Internet, promoting a book is a lot simpler than it used to be, and if done right, you might even have fun!
+It requires a lot of effort on the author’s part.
+But we have good news: thanks to the Internet, promoting a book is a lot simpler than it used to be, and if done right, you might even have fun doing it.

-The Internet offers many marketing opportunities, but the most common one for writers is to create a personal author’s site.
-In the past decade however, social media have also become an increasingly popular tool for book promotion.
+The Internet offers many marketing opportunities.
+The most common one for writers has been to create a personal author’s site where to keep their readers updated and interested.
+In the past decade however, social media have also become an increasingly popular tool for book promotion, supplementing or even replacing the traditional website.
 This article will discuss marketing your book via social networks, as well as tips and tricks for different social platforms.

 Why social networks?

 Since its inception, social media has rapidly gained ground to the point that it is now an integral tool for most businesses.
 The same applies to you as a self-published author.
 The immense reach of social networks, combined with the personal nature of the interactions taking place there, make them ideal for reaching your potential readers.
 Furthermore, marketing your book on social networks is cost-effective, and promotes a feedback culture through the direct contact with your readers.
 This can strengthen the positive perception of your book significantly.
 Here are a few advantages you should take into account.